-Perspectives relevant for U.S. Federal Agencies.
+Perspectives from and for U.S. Federal Agencies.

 “…NIST and industry, which jointly developed the Framework, are pleased that the Framework is being identified as an ideal means to manage agencies’ cyber risks.”